Robin-Hoodie/io.oreon.www/README.md

 By creating this markdown file, the next time the code is pushed to `master` (and subsequently deployed), you'll find yourblogpost on `/blogs/cats`.
 The code related to the automatic creation of this page, and the inferred path can be found in [gatsby-node.js](https://github.com/Robin-Hoodie/io.oreon.www/blob/master/gatsby-node.js)

+### Updating blog posts

+Updating a blogpost is as easy as editing the markdown content and pushing your commit to Github.

+### Deleting blog posts

+Similar to updating a blogpost, you just need to delete the markdown file and push your commit to Github.

 #### TODO-List

-This serves as a personal reference and replacement for an issue tracker
+This serves as a personal reference and "light-weight" replacement for an issue tracker

-- Mobile toggle can be done as SVG
+- Mobile toggle could be done as SVG
 - Mobile items need feedback on clicking them
 - Use different visual cue for hovering over links than buttons do
 - Get logo to use as icon